BabyTravel UK Logo BabyTravel UK

 Storage Space: No Contest

-If you're an over-packer, the choice is simple: the Bugaboo Butterfly wins by a landslide.
+If you're an over-packer, the choice is simple: the Bugaboo Butterfly 2 wins by a landslide.
 Its 8kg basket is enormous for a travel stroller and can be accessed from both the front and back.
 It easily fits a large changing backpack with room to spare.
-The YOYO² and Aer+ both have smaller 5kg baskets which are perfectly adequate for essentials but can feel cramped on a long day out.
+YOYO³ now has a 10kg published basket limit, while Butterfly 2 and Aer² are both rated to 8kg; access and basket shape still differ in daily use.

 Comfort and Naps

-All three offer a reclining feature, but the Bugaboo Butterfly has the deepest and most comfortable recline, allowing the seat to be fully reclined, which is especially beneficial for kids who need to nap on the go.
+All three offer a reclining feature, but the Bugaboo Butterfly 2 has the deepest and most comfortable recline, allowing the seat to be fully reclined, which is especially beneficial for kids who need to nap on the go.
 Its large pop-out leg rest further enhances comfort, making it the best for napping toddlers.
-The Joolz Aer+ has a unique, patented ergonomic seat that provides excellent support for kids as they sit, including older children—my older son found the seat supportive and comfortable during longer outings—though its recline is slightly less deep.
-The YOYO² offers a decent recline but lacks an integrated leg rest, which is available as an optional extra, and the seat provides less space, which may affect comfort for older or taller kids.
+The Joolz Aer² has a unique, patented ergonomic seat that provides excellent support for kids as they sit, including older children, though its three-position recline is less flat than the Butterfly 2 seat.
+The YOYO³ offers a decent recline but lacks an integrated leg rest, which is available as an optional extra, and the seat provides less space, which may affect comfort for older or taller kids.

 For comfort, all three strollers feature adjustable straps, including shoulder straps, to ensure a secure and comfortable fit for kids of various sizes.
 The harness strap systems are easy to adjust, though some may find the straps on certain models a bit short for taller children.
 The fabric quality on each stroller is durable and soft, contributing to overall comfort and long-term use.